-Turtles are often seen with "soaking up the rays" with outstretched legs.
+Turtles are often seen with legs outstretched, soaking up the 'rays.'
 They thermoregulate by basking when too cold or sliding into the water if they get too hot.
 This allows them to live on much fewer resources than we mammals, since, like other herps, they don't need to generate their heat.